code-for-coffee/Windows_Administrative_Tools/readme.txt

-classicshellsettings.ps1
 james [at] codeforcoffee [dot] org
-Last updated - 3/18/13
+Last updated - 7/28/13

-ABOUT:
+Included in this repo:

+DisableClassicShellSettings.ps1
+Disables a user from opening the classic shell settings context menu.

+INFO:

 This simple powershell script allows a system administrator to enable or disable the "Settings" context Menu from Classic Shell.
 Please note that Classic Shell (http://www.classicshell.net/) must be installed for this script to run.
 This script has been tested in Powershell 3.0.